Common Name(s): Northern white cedar, eastern arborvitae

 Comments: In tree form, Thuja occidentalis is commonly referred to as eastern arborvitae—or simply just arborvitae—and is widely used as an ornamental tree, with hundreds of different cultivars in existence.

-Perhaps the closest thing to Balsa that the United States has domestically, Northern White Cedar is one of the very lightest and softest of commercially available woods in the country.
-Yet the greatest value of this wood is not merely in its lightness, but in its resistance to decay, lending it to many exterior applications.
+Perhaps the closest thing to balsa that the United States has domestically, northern white cedar is one of the very lightest and softest of commercially available woods in the country.
+Though despite the wood’s extreme softness and low strength, it’s valued for its resistance to decay, lending it to many exterior applications.